Gamma749/VeracityBlockchain/notes.md

 ## Smart Contracts
 Get some code to run on the blockchain
 Nick Szabo, 1996: "A set of promises specified in digital form, including protocols, within which the parties perform on those promises"
 Basically code on a blockchain, executed when a condition is met.
 Some people are using these in place of hard/traditional contracts but this leaves some legal holes that may need to be avoided.
+Traditional contracts are only as valuable as enforcement (enforced by the state) so illegal contracts are worthless.
+Smart contracts are enforced by computing (code is seen by parties on the blockchain and is agreed to, and that code will be executed by a correct node when the contract is triggered).
+If something goes wrong, we must defer back to the state, however!

+Some claim smart contracts could replace legal system in places where legal system is not great (e.g. third world).
+This seems overly trusting.
+Smart contracts could remove obscurity or ambiguity from contracts.
+Could be good clarity (although a layperson may have no better chance of understanding it) but that is not always a good thing

 ## Consensus and Consensus Protocols
 - Generally support the longest chain, as this removes forks and prevents inconsistent groups forming.